Francevillian biota: Interpretations

 In describing the structures, El Albani and colleagues described them as colonial organisms with possible affinities to eukaryotes, akin to microbial mats, albeit unlike any known structures in the fossil record, yet noting the complexity of the structures and presence of sterane as suggestive of possible eukaryote identity.
 In a concurrent news report in Nature, paleontologist Philip Donoghue of Bristol University advocates a more conservative approach pending further evidence before calling them eukaryotes.

 Another view, held by Yale's Adolf Seilacher, interprets the structures as not organisms at all, but rather pseudofossils of inorganic pyrites.
 El Albani and colleagues (2014) explicitly disputed Seilacher's interpretation.
 A 2016 study of similar structures in Michigan, around 1.1 billion years old found them to be concretions, which the authors suggested cast doubt on the biogenicity of the Francevillian structures.
 In a 2017 review paper Emmanuelle Javaux and Kevin Lepot stated that the biogenic nature of the macroscopic structures was "questionable".
 Miao et al. 2019 stated that due to the "simple morphology and lack of diagnostic features, their eukaryotic affiliation still remains uncertain".
 A 2023 review suggested that the structures were potentially artifacts of diagenesis, and that reliably distinguishing between biogenic and abiogenic structures in Paleoproterozoic rocks could be "extremely difficult", and therefore the Francevillian Biota and other supposed multicellular fossils of a similar age "currently fail to pass the stringent criteria for these structures to be viewed as bona fide fossils".
 A 2023 isotopic analysis of the structures found that they were enriched in zinc, cobalt and nickel isotopes, with the zinc being preferentially enriched in light isotopes, which the authors suggested could represent eukaryotic metabolism.
 However they noted that the Francevillian Biota is still 400 million years older than is currently widely accepted for the earliest known eukaryotes.
 Ernest Chi Fru and colleagues (including El Albani) argued in 2024 that there is evidence of nutrients conducive to animal life in the deposits.
+A 2023 review of the eukaryotic fossil record considered the interpretation of the "Francevillian Biota" as biological structures as unconfirmed, though if of biological origin they considered a multicellular interpretation plausible.
+However they suggested that even if it represented evidence of multicellularity, there was no clear evidence that it was eukaryotic.